How to check if a sheet exists in a workbook?

 With above Defined Function, you just can check if a sheet exists and which is also a little difficult.
-However, with Kutools for Excel, you can list all linkable sheet names in blank worksheet, and then find the specific sheet name,and then if you need, you can click the sheet name to quickly switch to the sheet.
+However, with Kutools for Excel, the Navigation pane list all sheets name for you, which supports to scroll to find the sheet, or filter the sheet name to find the sheet, and if you need, you can click the sheet name to quickly switch to the sheet after finding.

 After free installing Kutools for Excel, please do as below:

-1. enable the workbook you want to check a sheet name if exists in, and then click Enterprise > Worksheet > Create List of Sheet Names.
+1. enable the workbook you want to check a sheet name if exists in, and then click Kutools > Navigation.
 See screenshot:

 2. Then in the popping pane, click Workbook & Sheet button to expand the pane, you can see all sheet names list in the pane, you can scroll to find the sheet names.